History of the R.M. of Moosomin No. 121

 1970: The location of a gas pipeline to Fleming was approved.
 The Dept. of Highways was requested to abandon the registered roadway through the municipality known as the “Moosomin Trail: from Moosomin to Fort Ellice.
 The assessment for the year was confirmed at $2,443,680.

 1971: Clarence Frape was the new councillor for Division 1.
-A grant of !,304 was applied for from the Director Sask.
-Homecoming ’71 to match the following grrants made by the municipality – Kinsmen Club of Moosomin, $659 for swimming pool; Towns of Fleming, Rocanville and Welwyn $215 each.
+A grant of 1,304 was applied for from the Director Sask.
+Homecoming ’71 to match the following grants made by the municipality – Kinsmen Club of Moosomin, $659 for swimming pool; Towns of Fleming, Rocanville and Welwyn $215 each.
 The route of a gas pipeline to Fairlight and Maryfield was approved.
 A grant of $1,961 was made for an addition to the Nursing Home.

 1972: A grant of $250 was made to Moosomin Library to help with expenses.
 An unused road allowance was made available to the Moosomin Flying Club for use as a landing strip.
 The wheat yield was estimated at 15 bushels per acres.
 At the annual meeting of ratepayers, a motion was passed directing council to make no donation to the proposed new arena for Moosomin.
 The meeting thanked retiring Reeve Alf Griffin for his many years of service on council.
 Later on, at a social gathering, G.A.
 “Alf” Griffin was presented with a suitably engraved mantle clock in appreciation of his 37 years of service on the council on behalf of the ratepayers.
 The presentation was made by former Sec.-Tres.
 Lorne Wilkinson.